 Lower Priority (Keep only if certain conditions are met)

-- Netherspite Historian – Keep Netherspite Historian only if you have a Drakonid Operative in hand.
+- Netherspite Historian – Great for getting a strong Dragon, but usually best kept if you already have a Dragon in your hand.

 Dragon Priest Win Rates